dart-lang/language/working/augmentation-libraries/feature-specification.md

 The augmentation replaces the augmented function’s body with the augmenting function’s body.

 Inside the augmenting function’s body, a special `augmented(…)` expression may be used to execute the augmented function body.
-That expression takes an argument list matching the augmented function's parameter list and returns the function's return type.
+That expression takes an argument list matching the augmented function's parameter list, and it has the same return type as the enclosing function.

 The augmenting function does not have to pass the same arguments to `augmented(…)` as were passed to it.
 It may invoke `augmented` once, more than once, or not at all.

 An augmenting function declaration may have an empty body (`;`) in order to only augment the metadata or doc comments of the function.
 In this case the body of the augmented member is not altered.

 It is a compile-time error if: